 ‘Tis the season for giving and it’s often the season for scratching our heads over what’s the perfect gift for friends and family.
 It can be even trickier for people to know how best to support or give to a family caring for someone with additional needs.
-I’ve already shared my annual gift guide here, but today I wanted to share some ideas which might make a great gift for the whole family, or for an individual living with a disability.
+I’ve previously shared many annual gift guides – you can see one here, but today I wanted to share some ideas which might make a great gift for the whole family, or for an individual living with a disability.

 DINNER ON THE TABLE

 Buy a family one of the greatest gifts – more time together.
 For example a voucher to a dinner service or a meal.

 Earlier this year I shared the story of a social enterprise called Dinner on the Table which cooks and delivers family-style meals across much of Sydney.
 The profits from sales of the dinners go to support a number of people living with disability.

 Dinner on the Table offer gift vouchers so you can gift a meal to a family who may enjoy the extra time spent with family rather than in the kitchen over the holiday season.
 You can read about that here.